18 ripping 1960s rock & roll bands that performed on TV sitcoms and dramas

 Larry Storch is the titular "Groovy Guru" who introduces Max and 99 to the fictional bovine band.
 The trio plays "Thrill!
 Thrill!
 Thrill!" — or is that "Kill!
 Kill!
 Kill!"?

 In one of the great rock & roll performances of sitcom history, the influential garage giant storms through its hit "Pushin' too Hard," under the alias of the Warts.
-Keep an eye out for the episode, "How Not to Manage a Rock Group," as we stream the series on our website.
+Keep an eye out for them in the episode "How Not to Manage a Rock Group."

 In the final season, Opie proves just how much he's grown up.
 He joins a garage (barn?) band!
 With high school boys.
 Supposedly, Ron Howard had an actual band with these buddies.

 Lowell George of Little Feat brought his earlier act to the 19th century with this comical Beatles parody, the Bedbugs.
 You can catch them shakin' the wagon in "That's Showbiz."

 9. The Standells on 'Ben Casey'

 The L.A. garage quartet played an instrumental in a nightclub on the medical drama.

 In one of the most memorable rock & roll episodes in television history, the Wellingtons, who performed the theme song, dress up as Beatles parody act the Mosquitoes.
 They play "Don't Bug Me" and "He's A Loser," but we are quite fond of the girls rival act the Honey Bees and "I Need You."

 11. The Spats on 'My Mother the Car'

 The California act had a minor hit with "She Kissed Me Last Night," a single it performed on this infamous Jerry Van Dyke flop.